 High Ability Program

-Please click on the link below to request this testing for your child.
+to request this testing for your child.
 You will be given more information about the testing via email within 2 business days of your registration.

 The MSD of Lawrence Township is excited about the expansion of our High Ability Programming options for families over the past few years.
 In 2014, a High Ability Study Team was commissioned by the Superintendent to engage in an assessment of the High Ability programming that was available in our schools, and the team then made recommendations to the Superintendent and the School Board.